 Annually, the President will designate a core value that will become the focus of pedagogy for the year.
-For the 2019-2020 academic year that Core Value is Spiritual Vitality.
+The Core Value for the 2020-2021 academic year is Mission Focus.

 Curriculum Competencies Addressed

 This course will address the following curriculum competencies: